×

 Our Charon-PAR offers PA-RISC emulation, reviving your HP-UX applications.
 Embrace modernization with Stromasys to move away from outdated hardware and focus on what’s important for the future of your business.

-When support ends, HP stops giving updates and fixes for the system.
+When HP-UX end-of-support occurs, the company stops giving updates and fixes for the system.
 They also stop helping users with problems.
 This can make computers less safe from attacks.